gmc-code/PC-using-RTD/docs/setup/Read the docs (RTD).rst

 * Click refresh to show all GitHub repositories
 * Click on a plus sign for a repo
 * Name and URL are automatic
-* Advanced: enter "master" as branch for latest.
+* Advanced: enter "main" as branch for latest.
 * Click Build to build it in RTD.

 ----